deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> Table 1 presents the different types of knowledge assessed in the CBT-QA dataset, provides examples of question-answer pairs for each type, and shows their distribution in the test set.
+> The table shows the different types of knowledge included in the CBT-QA dataset, example question-answer pairs for each type, and the percentage of questions in the test set that belong to each type.

 {{< table-caption >}}